Train with Us and Reap These 8 Benefits of Muay Thai And Take Your Fitness to A Whole New Level!

 #6: Hits all the components of fitness

-So far, we mention about the benefits of Muay Thai being aspects of fitness like stamina, endurance, flexibility and balance.
-These are actually part of the 10 components of physical fitness.
-These 10 elements comprise of what we identify a “fitness” and in a single Muay Thai class you almost hit all 10, making Muay Thai Training a very complete workout.
-The 10 components of fitness are: Speed, Strength, Stamina, Cardiovascular Endurance, Accuracy, Power, Flexibility, Agility, Balance and Coordination.
-Strength and Powers is usually whats missing in a Muay Thai class, that’s why missing it up with explosive and weight training can help.
+So far, we mention the benefits of Muay Thai being aspects of fitness like stamina, endurance, flexibility and balance.
+These are part of the 10 components of physical fitness.
+These 10 elements comprise what we identify a “fitness”, and in a single Muay Thai class, you almost hit all 10, making Muay Thai Training a complete workout.
+The 10 components of fitness are Speed, Strength, Stamina, Cardiovascular Endurance, Accuracy, Power, Flexibility, Agility, Balance and Coordination.
+Unfortunately, strength and Powers are usually missing in a Muay Thai class.
+That’s why missing it up with explosive and weight training can help.

 #7: Vastly Sharpen Your Reflexes

 Muay Thai strikes are super-fast.
 And they keep on coming one after the other.
-As you begin learning this martial art, many times you will be facing powerful strikes and probably get struck by a few of them.
+As you begin learning this martial art, you will often face powerful strikes and probably get struck by a few of them.
 It is especially so at Rawai Muay Thai, where you get to train and spar against some of the best.
 Often you will find yourself in such a spot, with no time to think.
-During such times, deciding between throwing a counter punch, blocking the strike or simply avoiding it, can be quite a difficult task.
-However, with regular training, muscle memory will kick in, making you react appropriately to an oncoming attack.
+During such times, deciding between throwing a counter punch, blocking the strike, or simply avoiding it can be quite difficult.
+However, muscle memory will kick in with regular training, making you react appropriately to an oncoming attack.
 In other words, Muay Thai will give you super-fast reflexes!

 #8: Easily Beat Stress & Anxiety

 Stress is very often given less importance than it deserves.
-A lot of people tend to realise the harm stress causes only when it has reached a serious stage.
+Many people tend to realise the harm stress causes only when it has reached a serious stage.
 This is because the daily lifestyle of most people includes stress-inducing activities.
-The stress bucket explains very well how all these stress that accumulates over time need timely release in order to avoid physical and mental health consequences.
+The stress bucket explains how these stressors accumulate over time and need a timely release to avoid physical and mental health consequences.
 Lucky for you, Muay Thai is a very effective way to release some of that accumulated stress.
 Throwing a few punches and kicks at a bag or even a light match with your sparring partner, under the guidance of a good trainer, helps release a lot of stress.

-In order to learn and practice the various Muay Thai moves, you need to maintain complete focus.
-This needs a high level of concentration.
-Which means you maintain a clear head, absolutely distraction-free.
-This is especially true if you are in a sparring match or in a real-life combat situation.
+To learn and practice the various Muay Thai moves, you need to maintain complete focus.
+This requires a high level of concentration.
+Which means you keep a clear head, absolutely distraction-free.
+This is especially true if you are in a sparring match or a real-life combat situation.
 How else will you defend or counter against the opponent’s incoming attack?
-This practice of maintaining focus through a clear head and a quiet mind helps a lot in reducing anxiety.
+This practice of maintaining focus through a clear head and a quiet mind helps reduce anxiety.

 These are some of the ways Muay Thai helps you to improve your physical and mental health.
 However, being a high-level fitness activity, it does take its toll on your body.
-It would hence be quite wise and effective to pick up some activity post training to help relax the body.
+Hence, it would be quite wise and practical to pick up some activity post-training to help relax the body.
 Which is incorporating our yoga classes would work so well together.
-Getting a good massage or jumping on the foam rolling for a bit after each training session will help.
+Also, after each training session, getting a good massage or jumping on the foam rolling for a bit will help.

-By now you should have a good idea, why Muay Thai has become so popular all over the world.
+By now, you should have a good idea why Muay Thai has become so popular worldwide.
 And not just in the mixed-martial-arts scene for its effectiveness in combat, but also as a means to improve your fitness levels.
-It’s is, of course, easy to get over-enthusiastic about being super fit martial artist.
-That is why good trainers, at reputed gyms such as at Rawai Muay Thai, will always make sure you do not end up with overtraining symptoms by going overboard.
+It’s is, of course, easy to get over-enthusiastic about being a super fit martial artist.
+That is why good trainers at reputed gyms, such as at Rawai Muay Thai, will always make sure you do not end up with overtraining symptoms by going overboard.
 That, however, is an extreme case.
 By maintaining common sense and listening to your body as well as the instructor, you are sure to reap the many benefits of Muay Thai.
-If you have any experience with this martial art, then share it in the comments below and help inspire others in taking the next step to fitness!
+If you have any experience with this martial art, share it in the comments below and help inspire others to take the next step to fitness!